 Playing golf is fun but it’s not easy.
 You have to equate a lot of things if you want to be a good golfer.
 One of the most important factors in playing golf is to know the best Golf Swing Techniques.
 The better your swing, the better player you are.
-If you’re a newbie and you want to know the best golf swing tips, then you’re in the right place.
+If you’re a newbie and you want to know the best & simple golf swing tips, then you’re in the right place.

-12 Most Common Golf Swing Tips
+12 Best Golf Swing Tips for Beginners

 Keep Your Hands Low